 - Transcript of Record: Felony No. 10357 Harry F. Powers

 Introducing West Virginia's famous monsters and most haunted locales

 In search of more chilling information?
-Visit our introduction to the Five most haunted places in West Virginia, including the Trans-Allegheny Lunatic Asylum and the Moundsville Penitentiary, or encounter the Top five monsters from the West Virginia hills, including Mothman and the Grafton Monster.
-Be sure to return to West Virginia Explorer in September for our haunting autumn spectacular, when we unveil more of West Virginia’s supernatural history.
+Visit our introduction to the five most haunted places in West Virginia, including the Trans-Allegheny Lunatic Asylum and the Moundsville Penitentiary, or encounter the top five monsters from the West Virginia hills, including Mothman and the Grafton Monster.